magb7/snake-react-app/README.md

 - The basics of the game were developed in one day (~ 7 hours).
 - The website around the game : ~ 9 hours
 - Wireframe : 2 and half hours
-- Redesign the website : 4 hours so far
+- Redesign the website : 5 and half hours so far

 ## Features in development/ improvements